flyteorg/flyte/rsts/concepts/basics.rst

        :text: Nodes
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    A **Node** is an encapsulation of an instance of a Task and represent the unit of work, where multiple Nodes that are interconnected via workflows
+    A **Node** is an encapsulation of an instance of a Task.
+Nodes represent the unit of work, where multiple Nodes are interconnected via workflows.

     ---